Teenage Symphonies to God

-Teenage Symphonies to God is the second album by the American power pop band Velvet Crush, released in 1994.
+Teenage Symphonies to God is the second album by the American band Velvet Crush, released in 1994.
 The title of the album is a reference to Brian Wilson's description of the music he was creating for Smile.
 Teenage Symphonies to God had sold around 20,000 copies by the end of the 1990s.

 The band supported the album by opening for the Jesus and Mary Chain and Mazzy Star on a North American tour.

 Production

 "Why Not Your Baby" was written by Gene Clark; "Something's Gotta Give" is a cover of the Matthew Sweet song.
 The album was produced by Mitch Easter and the band.
 Recorded in Winston-Salem, the album's original songs were written by the three band members; some work was also done at Charlotte's Reflection Studios.
 Greg Leisz contributed pedal steel to a few songs.

 The cover artwork is an homage to Frank Holmes's work on Smile.